AdobeDocs/campaign-classic.en/help/configuration/using/about-data-model.md

 >
 >Extending the data model is reserved for advanced users.

-## Use a custom recipient table {#custom-recipient-table}
+## Using a custom recipient table {#custom-recipient-table}

-When designing your Adobe Campaign data model, you can use the [built-in Recipient table](#default-recipient-table), or decide to create a [custom recipient table](../../configuration/using/about-custom-recipient-table.md) table to store you marketing profiles.
+When designing your Adobe Campaign data model, you can use the [out-of-the-box Recipient table](#default-recipient-table), or decide to create a [custom recipient table](../../configuration/using/about-custom-recipient-table.md) table to store you marketing profiles.

 Indeed, if your data model does not fit the recipient-centric structure, you can set up other tables as the targeting dimension within Adobe Campaign.
 For example, this can be relevant when you need to target households, accounts (like mobile phones) and companies/sites rather than simply recipients.